 - Jobs on Drawn Routes - show only jobs assigned to routes that are currently visible on the map.

-- Right-click the name of the job you want to view in the Jobs List, and then select View details from the contextual menu that opens.
-If the job has already been assigned to a route, you can also perform this action by hovering over a job icon in the Daily Routes grid or on the Route Timeline and then right-clicking to open the job menu and selecting View details.
-If configured to allow immediate opening (using the Open the Job Overview when clicking on a Job's name check box on the Dispatch Preferences dialog box), the Job Overview dialog box can also be opened by clicking the name of the job.
+- Right-click the name of the job you want to view in the Jobs List, and then select Job Overview from the contextual menu that opens.
+If the job has already been assigned to a route, you can also perform this action by hovering over a job icon in the Daily Routes grid or on the Route Timeline and then right-clicking to open the job menu and selecting Job Overview.
+If configured to allow immediate opening (using the Open Overview dialog when clicking Job or Route name check box on the Dispatch Preferences dialog box), the Job Overview dialog box can also be opened by clicking the name of the job.
 The Job Overview dialog box opens: